wkliao/pandana_read_case/README.md

     occur simultaneously.
 * **Dataset Parallelism** - All datasets, except key datasets, in all groups are evenly assigned to the MPI processes.
 One dataset is read entirely by a process only.
 Each process is responsible to read the assigned dataset.
-In this case, only HDF5 read is called.
+  + Only HDF5 H5Dread() is called.
+  + Reading the key datasets is skipped, as there is no need of those datasets.
+  + The degree of parallelism is limited to the number of datasets .
+When running more processes than the datasets, some processes may have no dataset to read.

 ### Run Command usage:
   ```